tolyadouble/angular_django_rest/README.md

 * Place settings_local.py in root folder
 * Setup requiremenets and node_modules
-* Run django on 8001
+* Run Django on 8001
-* Run node server on 8002
+* Run node.js server on 8002